-The current overall efficiency of VIMOS is around 65-70 % depending which mode is used.
+The current overall efficiency of VIMOS is around 55%.
+The actuall efficiency depends strongly on which instrumental mode is used, and on which observational mode (service vs visitor).
 The way in which some functions are operated may change at any time.
 Consequently, we cannot give here an estimate of the overheads that is reliable on the long term.
 The user is referred to the current Call for Proposals and to the VIMOS web pages for the most updated estimate of the overheads: